-Each module is self-paced and you can do it anywhere, anytime.
-If you need to log out while using the course, you may login and resume the course to complete.
+Each module is self-paced and can be completed anywhere, anytime.
+If you need to log out while using the course, you may log in and resume the course where you paused.

 Access the Course